Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 #### Social Recovery
-The social recovery interface will simply allow the users to select friends to be included in the recovery creation
+The social recovery interface will simply allow the users to select friends to be included in the recovery creation.

 #### Finalize the recovery process with pallet recovery